Gabriella439/turtle/slides/slides.md

 You can use Haskell as a "better Bash", getting types for free without slow startup times or heavyweight syntax.

-If you want others to run your Haskell scripts, they can use `dottools` to install `ghc` on their machine.

-I also have a relocatable `ghc` uploaded to Packer that you can use to interpret scripts on Mesos.

-We also have an internal Hackage server at Twitter (go/hackage)

 Visit https://hackage.haskell.org/package/turtle for more extensive documentation on the shell scripting library we used today